 IB Definition Intellectual property is defined as ideas or work of another person, including professionals and students.
 The representation of the ideas or work of another person as the student's own.
 Presenting as your own (with or without the author's permission) information collected, organized, or written by someone else.
 Examples Presenting as your own (with or without the author's permission) information collected, organized, or written by someone else.
 Using a translator (i.e. Google Translate) on an assignment that is intended to assess mastery of a foreign language.
-Using Artificial Intelligence (AI) technology to complete any or all portions of an assignment that does not follow the Classroom AI Use Policy.
+Using Artificial Intelligence (AI) technology to complete any or all portions of an assignment.
 In the arts, plagiarism can include taking someone's ideas or concepts and portraying them as your own.